Heat & Moisture Simulation Workshop | Assess Risk & Prevent Interstitial Condensation

 Christian Bludau is a researcher at the Fraunhofer Institute for Building Physics, Department for Hygrothermics, in Germany.
 Christian received his Diploma in Civil Engineering at the Technical University of Munich, Germany in 2001.
 After his studies he worked as research assistant at the Institute for Building Materials and the Institute for Structural Engineering at the University of the German Armed Forces in Munich.

 He has worked as researcher at the Fraunhofer Institute for Building Physics since 2005 and from 2011 to 2015 he had held a lectureship for building physics / moisture control in buildings at the University of Applied Sciences in Augsburg.
+He finished his PHD with the topic "Special boundary conditions for the hygrothermal simulation of flat roofs in timber constructions" in 2021.
 His research interests focus on the hygrothermal conditions in wall and roof constructions with special interests in the thermal behaviour of flat roofs.
 Christian has been involved in many WUFI® seminars, lessons and workshops during the last few years.

-What did delegates say about previous WUFI® Pro Workshops?
+What have delegates said about previous WUFI® Pro Workshops?

 "Very good ... most useful was an overview of WUFI Pro, its function, versatility and application in many areas giving me a better appreciation of the software ...
 Enjoyed the case studies."